 - 2. The guidelines shall apply to the following existing Boards, Commissions, and Committees: - 2.1.
 The Park and Recreation Advisory Board, WC 2.300 et seq. - 2.2.
 The Planning Commission, WC 2.320 et seq. - 2.3.
 The Development Review Board (sits as two panels), WC 2.330 et seq. - 2.4.
 The Library Board, WC 2.350 et seq. - 2.5.
-The Budget Committee, ORS 294.336.et seq., Council est. 1/10/69 - 3.
-Boards and commission members' duties and qualifications are set forth in their respective boards and commission provision of Chapter 2 of the Wilsonville Code. - 4.
+The Budget Committee, ORS 294.336.et seq., Council est. 1/10/69 - Boards and commission members' duties and qualifications are set forth in their respective boards and commission provision of Chapter 2 of the Wilsonville Code. - 4.
 When there is a vacancy, the City Recorder shall advise the council, and unless the Council directs otherwise the City Recorder shall advertise the vacancy(s) in the Wilsonville Spokesman, the local newspaper of general circulation, on the City's website, in the City newsletter, local access cable channel, with general announcements at city meetings and posted at city hall. - 4.1 Such advertisement should announce the opening and provide a brief description of the duties, any qualifications that apply to the position, the length of the term to be filled, and where an application can be obtained. - 4.2 The recruitment process shall be open for 30 days. - 4.3 The City Recorder shall provide for those interested in applying a City application form to be filled out and returned to the Recorder, which shall be in the general form as attached hereto and marked as Exhibit A. - 4.4.
 Existing Board and Commission members who wish to be reappointed when their term has expired need not submit a formal application but may submit a letter expressing continued interest in serving another term to the Mayor and the City Council.

 - 5. Upon closure of the recruitment period, the applications and any supporting documents shall be copied to the entire City Council. - 6.
 All applications and supporting documentation shall be kept on file in the City Recorders office for one year.
 Should a vacancy occur, the applications on file and any new applications received during the recruitment period shall be sent to the City Council for review. - 7.
 Before making their recommendations, individual Councilors may interview any applicant.
 City Council members shall make their recommendations to the Mayor for appointment within two weeks of receiving the applications.
 Thereafter the Mayor shall make the appointment subject to Council approval at a Council meeting. - 8.
 The Mayor or Council President will invite the new appointee to attend a regular Council meeting where the appointee may be officially introduced. - 9.
 Guidelines for appointing Task Forces and Ad Hoc Committees: - 9.1.
 Task Forces and Ad Hoc special committees are established by the City Council as the need arises, generally on a short term basis to study an issue of concern or need. - 9.2.
-Duties of the Task Force or the Ad Hoc Committee and the respective membership of each are assigned at the time of establishment. - 10.
-Appointment of Council Liaisons to Boards, Commissions, Committees, and Task Forces. - 10.1.
-With the exception of the Budget Committee upon which they all serve, each City Councilor shall have the opportunity to serve as a liaison to a Board, Commission, or Committee named in Section 2 above as their term of office may allow.
-Non-voting liaison positions to the City's Boards and Commissions are to foster communication and understanding.
-At the last regular meeting in January or at the first regular meeting of February of each year, the City Councilors shall discuss liaison appointments and announce the Council liaison appointments for the upcoming year.
+Duties of the Task Force or the Ad Hoc Committee and the respective membership of each are assigned at the time of establishment.